Reasoning Engine

 1. **Navigate** - The context graph engine determines the current state, evaluates transition conditions, and selects the appropriate action.

-2. **Engage** - The response generation model produces a reply, drawing on the agent's persona, current state context, dynamic behaviors, memory, patient data from the world model, and the emotional context described below.
+2. **Engage** - The response generation model produces a reply, drawing on the agent's persona, current state guidance, selected memory, patient data from the world model, and the emotional context described below.

 3. **Execute** - If the model calls tools, the engine executes them, feeds results back as tool result signals, and re-engages.
 This loop continues until a final text response is produced.